Wenbo-Ge/Web-Develop/README.md

 # slider in the laptop or mobile
 	http://www.tinymill.com/Reference/RoyalSlider/slider-in-laptop/

 # slider inside slider, to make one slider section swipe-able
 	https://jsfiddle.net/WALKMAN5/0smp3kst/14/

 # Remove links from sitemap in wordpress
 	wp-admin: -> SEO search sppearance ->taxonomies -> Find the category -> set to no, hide

 # change toolbar color for mobile browser
 	<meta name="theme-color" content="#007A3E"> in header

+# php file call
+	require 'jazzAPI/jazz.php' use this path if they are in same dirctory require './jazzAPI/jazz.php' need to find another dirctory

+#